 Another great concern of Descartes was that some things were material; and others, such as the human mind and God, were spiritual.
 This was his ‘ontological dualism’.
 It was the one fraction of his thought that later philosophers weren’t impressed by.
 Yet, to me, it is obvious and unproblematic that the brain is material and resides in the skull, and that the mind which consists of feelings, thoughts, dreams, nostalgias, behaviours, desires, cultures, civilizations, tastes in reading, tastes in carpets, ironies and responsibilities, is not material.
 It resides in the brain, develops from it in the course of evolution, is damaged if the brain is damaged; but is itself a great ethereal bubble of non-materiality.
 The idea that all these constituents of the mind or self will one day be explained as electrical impulses in nerve cells is the product of a mind with an impoverished inner life who lives in a university laboratory.

 It seems that this ontological dualism wasn’t something already accepted as obvious at the time!
-It seems it was something revolutionary that Descartes hoped would leave the spiritual world of Mind and God for the Church to continue to act in, while the Church would leave scientists to do empirical investigation of the Material and mechanistic world (see here).
+It seems it was something revolutionary that Descartes hoped would leave the spiritual world of Mind and God for the Church to continue to act in, while the Church would leave scientists to do empirical investigation of the Material and mechanistic world (from here).

-I am even more astonished that Cartesian Dualism set the agenda for ‘The Mind-Body Problem’ in Philosophy of Mind for centuries to come, see here.
+I am even more astonished that Cartesian Dualism set the agenda for ‘The Mind-Body Problem’ in Philosophy of Mind for centuries to come, (from here).
 It astonishes me to read that many later philosophers disagreed with Descartes’ dualism, and even thought it ‘mythical’!
 Did they seriously believe that everything is material, and that the self is just the brain!
 Were these only the grim materialists of modern times but earlier philosophers too?
 It shows what an impoverished experience of mind is present in the minds and lives of philosophers.

 Some moderns even think that Artificial Intelligence (which I imagine is capable of logicking and mathematicking) is like the human mind!
-It goes along with the banal examples from human life and speech that they exhibit their mechanical intelligences on (see here).
+It goes along with the banal examples from human life and speech that they exhibit their mechanical intelligences on (from here).

 The law of the land assumes the self to be independent of physics and biology in much of its activity, and to be responsible for much of what it does.